-How Much Does Stamped Concrete Walkway or Sidewalk Cost?
+How Much Does A Stamped Concrete Walkway Or Sidewalk Cost?

 The cost of stamped concrete will vary by how it is graded.
 A basic stamped concrete walkway is the least expensive and includes one color, a broom finish and exposed aggregate.
 Mid-grade stamped concrete costs about 25 percent more per square foot than basic stamped concrete and consists of added features such as one stamped pattern, two or more colors, and a decorative border or engraving.
 The highest grade of a stamped concrete walkway costs double or higher than the price per square foot of a basic grade of stamped concrete walkway.
 This best quality of stamped concrete includes features such as hand-painted stains, unique shapes, stenciled designs, saw-cut designs and borders.
 The differences in grading are not related to quality; rather, they are related to the addition of more colors, textures or added craftsmanship to the finished product.

 The minimum price of a basic stamped concrete walkway is $6 per square foot.

 The maximum cost for a basic stamped concrete walkway is $10 per square foot.

 An almost endless variety of stamps is available for imprinting onto concrete to make a walkway.
 The most common include stamps that give the impression of bricks, flagstone, cobblestone, wood, natural stone and medallions.
 Stamped concrete walkways are available in the traditional gray color of concrete or in custom-dyed or hand-painted color schemes.

 Concrete contractors can use four methods to add color when constructing a stamped concrete walkway.
 The first is integral color, which is added when the concrete is mixed.
 Dry-shake color hardeners, which are broadcast by hand on the poured concrete, can also be used.
 In this method, the colors are absorbed into the concrete's surface and help seal the surface from moisture.
 The concrete underneath will remain the original gray color.